uio-bmi/immuneML/docs/source/galaxy/galaxy_immunologist_friendly.rst

-How to train immune repertoire classifiers using the simplified Galaxy interface
+ML basics: Training classifiers with the simplified Galaxy interface
 ==================================================================================

 .. meta::